modmore/docs/en/01_Commerce/v1/75_Developer/Calculations.md

 ### Tax

-The total tax as calculated.
-The tax calculation uses the `total_before_tax` column as value to calculate tax on.
+The total tax based on summing up the tax for the item.
 The tax field may consist of different tax rates stacked on top of each other.

 ### Total